yale-mgt-858-spring-2021/about/README.md

 ## Homework assignments

 We will have roughly ten homework assignments and ten pre-class quizzes.
 That's a *lot* of work!
-All of the homework assignments will be submitted using to GitHub using git.
+All of the homework assignments will be submitted to GitHub using git.
 Further, you'll be responsible for at least one in-class news item.